 Father Six was a forerunner in inculturation.
 Similar to the Jesuit Priest Matteo Ricci and his work in China and the Jesuit missionary Roberto de DeNobili and the work he did in India

-Laying the foundation of the Phat Diem Cathedrals
+Laying the Foundation of the Phat Diem Cathedral

 Procuring materials for the Phat Diem Cathedral